-Total income tax expense amounted to approximately \$1.1 million and \$0.9 million for the years ended June 30, 2015 and 2014, respectively.
+Total income tax expense (benefit) amounted to approximately \$(1.8) million and \$1.1 million for the years ended June 30, 2016 and 2015, respectively.
 These amounts are included in other management and general expenses in the accompanying consolidated statements of activities.

-The components of deferred tax assets and liabilities as of June 30, 2015 and 2014 were as follows (in thousands):
+The components of deferred tax assets and liabilities as of June 30, 2016 and 2015 were as follows (in thousands):

-2015 2014 Deferred tax assets Charitable contribution carryforwards \$ 53,069 \$ 52,142 Net operating loss carryforwards 28,371 28,149 Passive activity loss carryforwards 30,578 23,839 Difference in basis of investments and real estate 4,922 5,745 Other 4,387 2,933 121,327 112,808 Less: Valuation allowance (121,327) (112,808) Net deferred taxes \$ \$
+2016 2015 Deferred tax assets Charitable contribution carryforwards \$ 53,400 \$ 53,069 Net operating loss carryforwards 29,908 28,371 Passive activity loss carryforwards 29,786 30,578 Difference in basis of investments and real estate 4,874 4,922 Other 4,405 4,387 122,373 121,327 Less: Valuation allowance (121,019) (121,327) Net deferred taxes \$ 1,354 \$ -

-The change in valuation allowance was an increase of \$8.5 million and \$17.9 million for the years ended June 30, 2015 and 2014, respectively.
+The change in valuation allowance was a decrease of \$0.3 million and an increase of \$8.5 million for the years ended June 30, 2016 and 2015, respectively.

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portions or all of the deferred tax assets will be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-Based upon the level of historical taxable income and projections for future taxable income over the periods which the deferred tax assets are deductible, management believes it is more likely than not that it will not realize these deductible differences and has provided a full valuation allowance at June 30, 2015 and 2014.
+Based upon the level of historical taxable income and projections for future taxable income over the periods which the deferred tax assets are deductible, management believes it is more likely than not that it will not realize all but \$1.4 million of these deductible differences and has provided a valuation allowance of \$121.0 million and \$121.3 million for the years ended June 30, 2016 and 2015, respectively.
 The amount of deferred tax assets considered realizable, however, could be increased in the near term if estimates of future taxable income during the carryforward period are increased.
-The Organization has passive activity losses of \$68.0 million available to carryforward indefinitely for federal and state tax purposes, charitable contribution carryforwards of \$117.9 million expiring at various dates beginning in fiscal year 2015 through 2020, net operating loss carryforwards of \$72.7 million expiring at various dates beginning in fiscal year 2026 through 2035.
+The Organization has passive activity losses of \$66.0 million available to carryforward indefinitely for federal and state tax purposes, charitable contribution carryforwards of \$118.7 million expiring at various dates beginning in fiscal year 2016 through 2021, net operating loss carryforwards of \$76.2 million expiring at various dates beginning in fiscal year 2026 through 2035.

-As of June 30, 2015 and 2014, there were no significant pending federal or state income tax audits.
-The federal statute of limitations remains open for the Organization for the years ended June 30, 2012 through 2015.
-State statute of limitations for various states remains open for the years ended June 30, 2008 through 2015.
+As of June 30, 2016 and 2015, there were no significant pending federal or state income tax audits.
+The federal statute of limitations remains open for the Organization for the years ended June 30, 2013 through 2016.
+State statute of limitations for various states remains open for the years ended June 30, 2008 through 2016.